top of page

 As a previous professional dancer, this event holds a special place in my heart.

-• opera, drama, ballet, concerts, movies, exhibitions, performances and street theatre
+Presenting opera, drama, ballet, concerts, movies, exhibitions, performances and street theatre.
+Many events take place in the national theatre.

 Many of the festivals continue throughout the rest of the summer season.
 You will have a hard time deciding which one to attend or figuring out how you can see them all.
 Our best tip is go where the locals go and hopefully you will find some relief from the tourist traffic, but wherever you are traveling to in Croatia in July you are sure to be entertained and have an amazing stay.